Facial Expressions

 Action Steps

-• Step 1: Gather visual resources, such as emotion charts or apps, to help identify and label facial expressions.
+• Gather visual resources, such as emotion charts or apps, to help identify and label facial expressions.

-• Step 2: Set aside regular practice sessions with a trusted colleague or mentor to review and discuss facial expressions in various contexts.
+• Set aside regular practice sessions with a trusted colleague or mentor to review and discuss facial expressions in various contexts.

-• Step 3: Record a few meetings (with permission) and analyze the facial expressions of participants, noting which expressions correspond to specific reactions or comments.
+• Record a few meetings (with permission) and analyze the facial expressions of participants, noting which expressions correspond to specific reactions or comments.

-• Step 4: Implement feedback techniques where peers can provide insights on facial expressions used during interactions to facilitate improvement.
+• Implement feedback techniques where peers can provide insights on facial expressions used during interactions to facilitate improvement.

-• Step 5: Create a personal emotional diary where daily interactions are recorded along with observed facial expressions to help reinforce learning.
+• Create a personal emotional diary where daily interactions are recorded along with observed facial expressions to help reinforce learning.